the need for a new lexicon for talking about sex

 relationships • 08.07.11

-I enjoyed the clash between Samantha and Charlotte in Sex & The City over how they talked about sex.
+I enjoyed in Sex & The City over how they talked about sex.
 Charlotte recoiled, sometimes leaving gaps in her sentences where the dirty words went, whereas Samantha let loose.
-Neither woman had the right measure, each a polar opposite of the other, a recipe for comedy.
+Neither woman had the right measure, each a polar opposite of the other, thus fuelling the comedy.

 Their bust-up reflected how deficient the English language is when it comes to discussing relationship stuff, particularly the carnal pleasures.
 It’s either too formal or too slang.
 The formal words seem to convey embarrassment as much as anything else.
 To talk of having sex for example seems inappropriate for describing the act, the powerful and life-affirming experience it can be.
 Sex is a gender term encapsulating male and female.
 To talk of having the gender just isn’t doing justice to making love.
 Even that phrase - making love - is hardly any more romantic than having sex.
 It suggests a kind of manufactured bonding like it’s an industrial process.